Fitness industry experts tend to bandy about numerous terms and names for the exercise equipment and tools they use, which can be confusing.

 You can also integrate them seamlessly into your workout program to tone your legs, hips and glutes and improve your strength in these muscles.
 Other general uses include stretching, warm-ups and rehab.

-Resistance bands or Therapy bands (aka therabands) are similar in texture and resistance to mini bands, but they aren’t looped.
+Therapy bands (aka therabands) are similar in texture and resistance to mini bands, but they aren’t looped.
 Therapy bands do not have handles and come in a wider variety of resistance levels to suit varying rehabilitation needs.
 They have a flat surface rather than a tubular structure.

 Therapy bands are commonly used for physical therapy and injury rehabilitation.
 Their length and structure make them ideal for exercises that target muscles in the upper and lower body with constant tension.